 It would be in his next collaboration with Gulzar, Achanak (1973), that Khanna received some of the best reviews of his entire acting career.
 A loose adaptation of the Nanavati murder case, Achanak sees Khanna in top form playing an army officer who finds out his wife is having an affair with his best friend.
 He kills them both and is convicted.
 He escapes to immerse his wife’s mangalsutra in the Ganges but is grievously wounded as the law catches up with him.
 Though he survives, he is sent to the gallows to fulfill his sentence.
 Achanak and Mere Apne both highlight the fact that Khanna was quite open to doing films outside the regular mainstream, something he would continue with his fine work in films like Shaque (1976), Rihaee (1988), Lekin (1990) and Leela (2002), besides the incomplete Zooni.

-Khanna broke through majorly as a hero with Prakash Mehra’s Haath Ki Safai (1974), a film for which though he played the parallel hero to Randhir Kapoor, he won the Filmfare award for Best Supporting Actor.
+Khanna broke through majorly as a hero with Prakash Mehra’s Haath Ki Safai (1974), a film for which, though, he played the parallel hero to Randhir Kapoor, he won the Filmfare award for Best Supporting Actor.
 Thereafter, the climb was rather rapid.
-With blockbusters like Hera Pheri (1976), Amar Akbar Anthony (1977), Parvarish (1977), Muqaddar Ka Sikandar (1978) and Qurbani (1980), he was second only to Bachchan.
+With blockbusters like Hera Pheri (1976), Amar Akbar Anthony (1977), Parvarish (1977), Muqaddar Ka Sikandar (1978) and Qurbani (1980), he was second most saleable star in the Hindi film industry only to Amitabh Bachchan.
 What’s more, in Amar Akbar Anthony, he got to win the fight with the big B and perform as a one man band in the film’s climactic song.

 Suffering from advanced bladder carcinoma, Vinod Khanna died in Mumbai on April 27, 2017.
 In 2018, he was awarded the Dadasaheb Phalke Award posthumously for his contribution to Indian cinema.